rokka-io/rokka-site/source/_references/stacks.md

 Important: A stack with dpr options applied, currently needs a resize operation.
 Otherwise the dpr setting won't work and the call will return a `400` error.
 We can't produce higher dpr resolution with the other operations.
 Furthermore, if you use a basestack, the same applies.
 The main stack needs a resize operation, one just in the basestack won't do it.

+### Additional image size optimizations

+rokka does some advanced image size optimizations on your images by default.
+As does optimizations are not always fast, it does those in the background to not slow down your first render request to an image.
+Therefore the first request on a newly rendered image will not have those optimizations applied, but requests made 10-30 seconds later will have those applied.

+For PNG and lossless WebP we use [pngquant](https://pngquant.org/) to make the image size significantly smaller as long as the quality doesn't degrade.
+We additionally compress PNG with [zopflipng](https://github.com/google/zopfli) to make them even smaller.

+For JPEG we recompress the lossless rendered image with [MozJPEG](https://github.com/mozilla/mozjpeg) and [jpeg-archive](https://github.com/danielgtaylor/jpeg-archive) and match the quality of the initially rendered image.
+This makes the image size approx. 75% - 90% the size of the initially rendered one, sometimes even less.

+We never do any of those optimizations to your source images, they stay as they were uploaded.

+If you want to disable those optimizations, set `optimizations.disable_all` to `true` as a stack options.
+More refined options are in the backlog, tell us, if you definitely need one.

 ## Retrieve a stack